 Crack open the seed pod to remove the seeds but be sure to wear gloves when you do this.
 The seeds are covered with tiny hairs which can cause skin irritation.
 You’ll need to soak the seeds in warm water overnight before you plant them.

-Create a planting mix using perlite and peat moss in the same quantities and choose well-draining pots to place the mixture in.
+Create a planting mix using perlite and coconut coir in the same quantities and choose well-draining pots to place the mixture in.
 Mist the soil and then allow 20 minutes to dry before you plant the seed.

 When adding the seed to the pot, sprinkle a little bit of soil over the seed but it shouldn’t be covered.
 Take a piece of plastic, poke some holes into it, and then cover the pot with the plastic.